-Research and development expenses include new product development costs, consisting primarily of salaries, benefits, stock-based compensation and related costs for personnel associated with research and development activities, fees paid to third parties to develop new products and allocated overhead, including rent and depreciation.
+Research and development expenses include new product development costs, consisting primarily of salaries, benefits, stock-based compensation and related costs for personnel associated with research and development activities, fees paid to third parties to develop new products and allocated overhead.

-Research and development expenses increased by \$935,000 during the three months ended March 31, 2009 as compared to the three months ended March 31, 2008.
-This increase was primarily due to a \$570,000 increase in employee salaries, benefits and related costs associated with the increase in headcount and our continued focus on developing new products.
-We also experienced a \$124,000 increase in stock-based compensation as compared to the same period in 2008 due to our increased use of equity compensation as well as our increased headcount, and a small increase in costs paid to outsourced service providers to support our development of new products.
-In addition, we also experienced an increase allocation of overhead costs such as rent due to the increased headcount and size of our research and development functions and overall increase in overhead costs.
-Research and development costs increased as a percentage of revenues for the three months ended March 31, 2009 as compared to the same period in 2008 primarily due to our investments in research and development new product initiatives relative to our growth in revenues.
+Research and development expenses increased by \$891,000 during the three months ended June 30, 2009 as compared to the three months ended June 30, 2008.
+The increase was due to a \$524,000 increase in employee salaries, benefits and related costs associated with the increase in headcount and our continued focus on developing new products during the three months ended June 30, 2009.
+We also incurred a \$139,000 increase in stock-based compensation due to our increased use of equity compensation as well as our increased headcount.
+In addition, we incurred an increase of \$170,000 in allocation of overhead costs due to the increased size of our research and development functions.
+We also experienced smaller increases in our systems and maintenance costs related to computer hardware and software.